tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 Agasthyamalai (Karnataka - Tamil Nadu - Kerala), Nilgiri (Tamil Nadu - Kerala), Gulf of Mannar (Tamil Nadu) are the BRs notified in Tamil Nadu

+#### Sacred Groves

-**Sacred Groves** A sacred grove or sacred woods are any
+A sacred grove or sacred woods are any

 grove of trees that are of special religious importance to a particular culture.
 Sacred groves feature in various cultures throughout the world.

-**12.7.2 _Ex-Situ_ Conservation** It is conservation of selected rare plants/
+### _Ex-Situ_ Conservation It is conservation of selected rare plants/

 animals in places outside their natural homes.
 It includes offsite collections and gene banks.

+#### Offsite Collections

-**Offsite Collections** They are live collections of wild and
+They are live collections of wild and

 domesticated species in Botanical gardens, Zoological parks, Wildlife safari parks, Arborata (gardens with trees and shrubs).
 The organisms are well maintained for captive breeding programmes.
 As a result, many animals which have become extinct in the world continue to be maintained in Zoological Parks.
 As the number increases in captive breeding, the individuals are selectively released in the wild.
 In this way the Indian crocodile and gangetic dolphin have been saved from extinction.

+#### Gene Banks

-**Gene Banks** Gene banks are a type of biorepository
+Gene banks are a type of biorepository

 which preserve genetic materials.
 Seeds of different genetic strains of commercially important plants can be stored in long periods in seed banks, gametes of threatened species can be preserved in viable and fertile condition for long periods using cryopreservation techniques.

 However, it is not economically feasible to conserve all biological wealth and all the ecosystems.
 The number of species required to be saved from extinction far exceeds the conservation efforts.

-**12.7.3 Role of WWF and CITES** World Wild Fund for Nature (WWF) is an international non-governmental charitable trust founded in 1961, with headquarters at Gland, Vaud, Switzerland.
+### Role of WWF and CITES

+World Wild Fund for Nature (WWF) is an international non-governmental charitable trust founded in 1961, with headquarters at Gland, Vaud, Switzerland.
 It aims at wildness preservation and the reduction of human impact on the environment.
 It was formerly named the World Wildlife Fund.
 The living planet report is being published every two years by WWF since 1998.

 The vision of WWF is to conserve nature and reduce the most pressing threats to the diversity of life on Earth by conserving the world’s most ecologically important regions, protect and restore species and their habitats, strengthen local communities’ ability to conserve the natural resources they depend upon and to ensure that the value of nature is reflected in decision made by individuals, communities, governments and businesses.